STRATIFIED POLICING: AN ORGANIZATIONAL MODEL FOR PROACTIVE CRIME REDUCTION AND ACCOUNTABILITY

 Ongoing Collaboration

-Once a partnership is established, we work with agencies on grant proposals for local or Federal grants to conduct research on Stratified Policing or crime reduction strategies; joint presentations at key policing conferences; and publishing collaborative articles in professional magazines.
+Once a partnership is established, they work with agencies on grant proposals for local or Federal grants to conduct research on Stratified Policing or crime reduction strategies; joint presentations at key policing conferences; and publishing collaborative articles in professional magazines.
 The goal is not only to assist an agency to implement Stratified Policing and be more effective in crime reduction but also to help disseminate results to other practitioners and researchers to improve policing overall.